-Pathfinder: Kingmaker does support surround sound (I use 5.1 surround).
+Pathfinder: Kingmaker does support surround sound (tested on 5 channels).
 The sound quality isn’t excellent nor is it terrible, and dynamic reverb is present, but it could use more unique sounds for melee combat as well as spells.

 Pathfinder: Kingmaker certainly towers over every video game RPG I’ve played in the last eight years when it comes to role-playing and gameplay.
 Simply much more role-playing, every popular recent RPG really shies away from role-playing for some reason, but not this one.
 Then there’s the gameplay, with infinitely more diversity in character builds, equipment, and enemy encounters than every RPG other than the Neverwinter Nights series, The Temple of Elemental Evil, and to a lesser degree Arcanum: Of Steamworks and Magick Obscura.
 Every other party-based high fantasy RPG has not even a quarter of Pathfinder: Kingmaker’s gameplay, and then this game has the surprisingly dense and well crafted strategy layer in addition.

 It is a long story with most players taking anywhere from 80-130 hours depending on how much they want to explore, and surprisingly the plot only gets more interesting as it progresses.
-Where the game is lacking is in polish (it remains very buggy to this day, but mostly a wide assortment of small bugs remain rather than game breaking), visual art design, and its writing quality never approaches excellence.
-Ultimately, we recommend Pathfinder: Kingmaker to hardcore RPG fans, and it would be wise to wait for further patches.
+Where the game is lacking is in polish (it remains very buggy to this day, but mostly a wide assortment of small bugs remain rather than anything game breaking), visual art design, and its writing quality never approaches excellence.
+Ultimately, we recommend Pathfinder: Kingmaker to hardcore RPG fans.
 Casual RPG gamers (e.g. those who primarily play BioWare RPGs, Bethesda Game Studios RPGs, and/or The Witcher games) probably wouldn’t get much out of this game.
 People who enjoy dungeon crawlers and tactical party-based combat should enjoy this game.

 - Role-playing capability – much, much more than any video game RPG since Fallout: New Vegas in 2010